 I often battle that self-care isn’t selfish and that I have to make time for it, it doesn’t matter if the house is a huge mess, or I’ve not accomplished everything I wanted to in that one day.
-Think of what you get taught when flying on an aeroplane, “always put an oxygen mask on yourself before you put it on others”.
-I know… that’s super hard for some of us, but when we practice self care, it can enhance energy levels, restores health and reduces stress, I think everyone deserves that don’t you?
+Think of what you get taught when flying on an airplane, “always put an oxygen mask on yourself before you put it on others”.
+I know… that’s super hard for some of us, but when we practice self care, it can enhance energy levels, restores health and reduces anxiety, I think everyone deserves that don’t you?

 Ohh and it’s not just for people with loads of money either, I’m not talking about jet-setting to a luxury holiday in Bali, or spending every weekend at a spa (would be nice but not practical really), most of my self care ideas are free or very inexpensive, some activities only require a short drive or walk, some you don’t even have to get out of your pj’s for.
-Let’s dive in shall we?
+Let’s dive in, shall we?

-- Edit Your Social Media: This is a good one, and one that some people not think of!
+6. Edit Your Social Media: This is a good one, and one that some people not think of!
 Ever be scrolling through Instgram and seeing peoples “best lives” and instantly comparing it to the mess all around you and wonder how they seem to have it all together?
 Yup same, all the time.
-But remember that’s a quick snap shot of a very particular moment in their lives, no one’s life is instagram worthy 24/7, so go ahead and remove anyone, or anything that doesn’t make you feel good.
+But remember that’s a quick snapshot of a very particular moment in their lives, no one’s life is instagram worthy 24/7, so go ahead and remove anyone, or anything that doesn’t make you feel good.

-- Netflix and Chill: I don’t do this that often as we’re lucky to live in a part of the country that has fab weather almost all year round, so we do a lot outside in the evenings, but I do like to treat myself to a Nexflix marathon every once in awhile (anyone else a Stranger Things of Vikings fan?).
+10. Netflix and Chill: I don’t do this that often as we’re lucky to live in a part of the country that has fab weather almost all year round, so we do a lot outside in the evenings, but I do like to treat myself to a Nexflix marathon every once in a while (anyone else a Stranger Things of Vikings fan?).
 Or maybe you need to get out the house, why not ring up some friends that you’ve been meaning to catch up with and head to the movies, or ring a baby sitter and take your hubby.

-- Dance: Like there’s no one watching baby!
+12. Dance: Like there’s no one watching baby!
 Create a playlist of songs you like to listen too and just move your body.
 You don’t have to be professionally trained or even “good” at dancing it to reap the benefits, dancing can be an enjoyable way to be more physically active for those of us who don’t enjoy sports or fitness.
 I like doing this with my kids, it helps me to unwind and release tense muscles, and makes them tired before bed, YUS! #winning

 ➤ Want more facial spa day inspiration?
 Grab my FREE Face Masks Recipe book below 👇🏻